fwdekker/intellij-randomness/.github/CONTRIBUTING.md

 ## 🗞️ Publish a release
-When it's time for a new release, check the [release checklist](PULL_REQUEST_TEMPLATE/release.md) to make sure everything is in order.
+When it's time for a new release, check the [release checklist](RELEASE_CHECKLIST.md) to make sure everything is in order.
+To make it easier for yourself, copy and paste the checklist into the pull request contents.